-Depression is one of the most common psychiatric disorders observed in individuals following a brain injury and occurs in approximately 42% of patients39.
-Depression is a type of mood disorder that is clinically characterised with persistent low mood, self-esteem, disinterest in normally pleasurable activities and sometimes even suicidal thoughts^{3,6}.
-In case studies, signs of violence and erratic, uncharacteristic behaviour are reported in some individuals diagnosed with CTE pathology and those exposed to repetitive concussions or head impacts^{36,56,69,70}.
+Depression is one of the most common psychiatric disorders observed in individuals following a brain injury and occurs in approximately 42% of patients35.
+Depression is characterised with persistent low mood, self-esteem and sometimes suicidal thoughts^{3,6}.
+In case studies, signs of violence and erratic behaviour are reported in some individuals diagnosed with CTE pathology and exposed to repetitive concussions or head impacts^{33,52,62,63}.

-In addition to behavioural disturbances, clinical depression was diagnosed in former football players who experienced multiple concussions36.
-A 9-year prospective study reported a dose-response relationship between the number of self-reported previous concussions and depression risk in retired athletes, after adjusting for physical health44.
-Neuroimaging studies have also shown brain activity changes corresponding to the limbic-frontal depression model in brain injured athletes22.
+In addition to behavioural disturbances, clinical depression was diagnosed in former football players who experienced multiple concussions33.
+A 9-year prospective study reported a dose-response relationship between the number of self-reported previous concussions and depression risk in retired athletes40.
+Neuroimaging studies have also shown brain activity changes corresponding to depression in brain injured athletes21.

-It must be noted that the psychological and quality of life effects of retirement, non-brain related injuries, narcotics, alcohol use, performance-enhancement drugs, and other environmental factors are important modulators of mental health^{54,77}.
-As the extent to which these external factors may modulate the risk of depression or other mood disorders is unknown, the role of brain injury in depression is still uncertain.
-However, the behavioural and mood disturbances that can occur following acute concussions54 and the debilitating nature of depression warrants further investigation of the potential influence of concussion on later life mental health.
+Notably, the psychological and quality of life effects of retirement, non-brain related injuries, narcotics, alcohol use, performance-enhancer drugs, and other environmental factors are important modulators for mental health^{50,69}.
+Therefore, the extent of the role of brain injury in depression is uncertain.
+The supporting evidence and debilitating nature of depression warrants further investigation of the potential influence of concussion on later life mental health.